databricks/terraform-databricks-sra/aws-gov/README.md

 - **System Tables Schemas (COMING SOON TO AWS-GOV)**: [System Tables](https://docs.databricks.com/en/admin/system-tables/index.html) provide visibility into access, billing, compute, Lakeflow, query, serving, and storage logs.
 These tables can be found within the system catalog in Unity Catalog.

-- **Cluster Example**: An example cluster and cluster policy have been included with Derby Metastore configurations. **NOTE:** This will create a cluster within your Databricks workspace, including the underlying EC2 instance.
+- **Cluster Example**: An example cluster and cluster policy have been included with Unity Catalog only mode configurations. **NOTE:** This will create a cluster within your Databricks workspace, including the underlying EC2 instance.

-- **Audit Log Delivery**: Low-latency delivery of Databricks logs to a S3 bucket in your AWS account.
+- **Audit Log Delivery**: Low-latency delivery of Databricks logs to an S3 bucket in your AWS account.
 [Audit logs](https://docs.databricks.com/aws/en/admin/account-settings/audit-log-delivery) contain two levels of events: workspace-level audit logs with workspace-level events, and account-level audit logs with account-level events.
 Additionally, you can generate more detailed events by enabling verbose audit logs.
+   - **NOTE**: Audit log delivery can only be configured twice for a single account.
+It's recommended that once it is configured, set *audit_log_delivery_exists* = *false* for subsequent runs.

 ---